chrultrabook/docs/docs/bootableusb.md

 2. Plug in your USB
 3. Launch Balena Etcher from applications
 4. Click the big blue "Select" button
-5. A File Explorer window should pop up, find the iso of your choice, then click `Open`
+5. A File Explorer window should pop up, find the ISO of your choice, then click `Open`
 6. Select your Flashdrive or Change your Flashdrive
 7. Click On Flash
 8. It may ask for adminstrator privileges, click on `allow`